thinc-org/cugetreg-backend/DOCUMENTATION.md

 | Parameters | Value |
 | --- | --- |
 | client_id | Must be set to `297489937770-g4p9q7jsmgaddbl074tbn9b6j2ba2kf4.apps.googleusercontent.com` (staging). |
 | redirect_uri | Your frontend's callback URI which can handle the code in the query string and send to backend for verification.
-For Render PR Deployments, this value must be `https://cugetreg.com/api/auth/callback` (production) or `https://<STAGING_HOST>/api/auth/callback` (staging).
+For Render PR Deployments, this value must be set to backend's callback URI which is `https://cugetreg.com/api/auth/callback` (production) or `https://<STAGING_HOST>/api/auth/callback` (staging).
 | response_type | Must be set to `code`. |
 | scope | Must be set to `https://www.googleapis.com/auth/userinfo.profile+https://www.googleapis.com/auth/userinfo.email`. |
 | access_type | Must be set to `online`. |